 Pets are generally not allowed in breakfast areas, restaurants, pools, and fitness rooms.
-Ask up front and be sure you can live with the restrictions.
+Ask up front and be sure you can live with the pet policies and restrictions.

 Step 5: Prepare Your Vehicle

 With your route planned and your accommodations booked, the next step is making sure your car is “pet ready.”
 Coming home together safely is the most important part of any trip, so be sure you have a way of securing your pet while you’re traveling.

 A crate, carrier, or car harness will prevent your pet from making an unannounced visit to check the view from your lap while you’re driving, and will protect you both in case of an accident.

-If you’re using a crate or carrier, be sure it’s attached to the floor or seat so it doesn’t become a projectile in an accident.
+If you’re using a crate or carrier, be sure it’s attached to the floor or the seat belt so it doesn’t become a projectile in an accident.
 Also remember to deactivate the airbag for any seat your pet will be occupying.

 If your pet isn’t used to buckling up in the car, the sooner you get him used to the idea, the better!
 Start by allowing him to explore his new carrier or crate, or wear harness, in the house.
 As he gets more comfortable, take him for short drives to fun places.
 Take it slow, and before you know it, he’ll be road trip ready.

 When planning your road trip, call your veterinarian to confirm that your pet’s vaccinations are up to date and discuss any possible health concerns that might exist where you’ll be traveling.